Home » Home Decor » How to Keep Fresh Flowers Longer

 By changing the water in the vase every 2-3 days, you can help prevent the growth of bacteria and keep the water fresh and clean.
 This ensures that the flowers have a consistent supply of clean water and nutrients, which can improve their lifespan and overall appearance.

-In addition to changing the water, it’s also important to clean the vase thoroughly before refilling it with fresh water to prevent any bacteria or debris from contaminating the new water.
+In addition to changing the water, it’s also important to clean the vase thoroughly before refilling it again to prevent any bacteria or debris from contaminating the new water.

-An important note about watering thought.
+An important note about watering though.
 Do not use hot water because it’s not good for the flowers.
 Room-temperature water is best.

 Re-cut Stems When You Change the Water

-When you change the water of your fresh flower arrangement, it’s a good idea to recut the stems because, over time, the ends of the stems can become clogged with bacteria and air bubbles, which can prevent the flowers from absorbing water and nutrients properly.
+When you change the water of your fresh flower arrangement, it’s a good idea to recut the stems because, over time, the ends can become clogged with bacteria and air bubbles, which can prevent the flowers from absorbing water and nutrients properly.

 By recutting the stems, you remove any blockages and create a fresh surface area for water absorption, which can help to extend the life of the flowers.